Dynamic Game Semantics: Dynamic Games and Strategies

-Recall that an \emph{arena} \cite{abramsky1999game} $G$ determines possible \emph{moves} of a game, each of which is Opponent's/Player's question/answer, and specifies which move $n$ can be performed for each move $m$ by the relation $m \vdash_G n$ (and $\star \vdash_G m$ means that $m$ can initiate a play).
-Its axioms are E1, E2 and E3 (excluding conditions on degrees of internality): \begin{itemize}
+Recall that a static arena $G$ \cite{abramsky1999game} determines possible \emph{moves} of a game, each of which is Opponent's/Player's question/answer, where the third parity $\lambda_G^{\mathbb{N}}$ is not included, and specifies which move $n$ can be performed for each move $m$ by the relation $m \vdash_G n$ (and $\star \vdash_G m$ means that $m$ can \emph{initiate} a play).
+The axioms on a static arena are the following: \begin{itemize}

-\item E1 sets the convention that an initial move must be Opponent's question, and an initial move cannot be performed for a previous move;
+\item \textsc{(E1).} An initial move must be Opponent's question, and an initial move cannot be enabled by any move;